 Adult Driving Lesson Information

 Driver Lessons are accomplished in a vehicle with a licensed instructor.
 The lessons are 2 hours each time.
-If you get a package of lessons, three lessons (6 hours total), six lessons (12 hours total) or ten lessons (20 hours total), it is SUGGESTED not to take the lessons too close together, if possible when taking a large package.
+If you get a package of lessons, three lessons (6 hours total), six lessons (12 hours total) or nine lessons (18 hours total).
+Take the lessons so you can practice with friends or family between, if you have that advantage.
+If you don’t have anyone to practice with then taking them closer together will help you learn and retain the information for a drive test.
 If an adult can practice between lessons that is ideal.
 We know every adult is on a different schedule for learning, you choose when you go and how often according your schedule.
 We are available everyday, with an appointment.
 We will cover the basic driving skills, what you will be tested at the DMV on.
 Once these skills are mastered and the instructor feels the student can do so safely, freeway and parallel parking will be covered.
 It is up to the instructor to decide if the student is ready without interfering with learning and practicing basic driving skills (feel free to request freeway or parallel parking, and our instructor will make every effort to comply).
 We are not allowed to drive on the TEST ROUTE at any DMV.
 It is against the law for OUR vehicles to be on the DMV route, within 500 feet of the DMV, practicing with potential test takers.
 The DMV examiners are also very familiar with driving instructors, if they are found on the route the student may be prevented from being tested at that DMV.
 We will get you ready for a test, ANYWHERE you want to go.
 Your skills are what will allow you to pass the test, not knowing just the route.

 We don’t allow friends or family to be in the car with the driver and instructor.
 If English is not their first language we request they at least review the English words used in driving situations.
 “Stop”, “Go”, “Left”, “Right”, “Intersection”, “Warning Sign”, “Light”, “Red”, “Yellow”, “Green”, “Brake”, “Faster”, “Slower”, these are the best examples.
 If we have an instructor who speaks their language, we will try to let you know.